aperturerobotics/controllerbus/README.md

  - **Modular**: easily combine together application components w/o glue code.
  - **Declarative**: de-duplicated declarative requests between controllers.

+The primary concepts are:

+ - **Config**: configuration for a controller or process.
+ - **Controller**: goroutine which can create & handle Directives.
+ - **Directive**: a cross-controller request or declaration of target state.
+ - **Bus**: communication channel between Controllers.

-Controller Bus provides a common pattern for structuring large Go projects as independent dynamically linked modules, optionally communicating over a network.
+Controller Bus provides a common pattern for structuring modular Go projects.

-Controllers communicate over a Bus using Directives: declarative requests for target system state.

 ## Examples